HectorMiras/TOPAS_CellsNPs/README.md

 	- Execute python script (optional).
 	- Execute topas simulations.
 The value of the variables INFILE#, PYFILE will be modified by the run_simulation.py script according to the information specified in the SimulationConfigFile.txt file

+- merge_results.sh
+Bash script that calls python scripts to merge the dose results from the different runs.
+Place the result files in runDirectoryName/results.

 INSTRUCTIONS